eimarcondes/eimarcondes/README.md

 - 👋 Hi, I’m @eimarcondes
-- 👀 I’m interested in learnig, tecnology and software quality.
+- 👀 I’m interested in learning, tecnology and software quality.
 - 🌱 I’m currently learning Selenium (JAVA).
 - 📫 How to reach me: https://www.linkedin.com/in/marcondes-kollassuano-3485a9a1/